-Hardaway Hall, built in 1936 for the College of Engineering, is home to the aerospace engineering and mechanics and mechanical engineering.
+Hardaway Hall, built in 1936 for the College of Engineering, is home to Cooperative Education and Professional Practice Program, the Freshmen Engineering Program and Engineering Student Services.

 Hardaway Hall, which was completed in 1936, is named for Col. Robert A. Hardaway who became the university's first full-time civil engineering professor in 1882.